Find out about the following services by clicking on these links:

 Community Transport and Events Recycling

-Llanwrtyd Community Transport provides a daily shoppa bus services each week and a day trip each month.
+To help the community with transport the organisation provides daily shoppa bus services each week and a day trip each month.

-Volunteer drivers using their own vehicles can be booked to take people to medical appointments etc.
+Volunteer drivers using their own vehicles can also be booked to take people to medical appointments etc.

-It also runs a community garden in Cilmery.
+We also run a community garden in Cilmery.

 Places of Worship